admnberse-app/berse-backend/docs/api-v2/EVENTS_API.md

 **Error Responses:**
 - `400 Bad Request` - User ID or QR code required, invalid QR code, already checked in, QR code for different event
 - `401 Unauthorized` - Invalid or missing token
-- `404 Not Found` - Event not found, RSVP/ticket not found
+- `404 Not Found` - Event not found, participant record/ticket not found

 **Check-In Flow:**
 1. Event staff scans attendee's QR code or enters user ID
-2. System verifies QR code JWT signature and expiration
+2. System verifies QR code JWT signature and expiration (if QR method)
-3. System validates RSVP/ticket exists and matches event
+3. System validates EventParticipant or EventTicket exists for this event
-4. System checks for duplicate check-ins
+4. System checks participant not already checked in (`checkedInAt` is null)
-5. System creates attendance record
+5. System updates EventParticipant: `checkedInAt = now()`, `status = CHECKED_IN`
+6. System triggers trust score update for the user (event attendance component)
-6. Returns confirmation with attendee details
+7. Returns confirmation with participant details

+**Automatic Trust Score Update:**
+After successful check-in, the attendee's trust score is automatically recalculated to include their event attendance in the activity component (30% of total trust score).
+This happens asynchronously and doesn't block the check-in response.

 ---

 ### Get Event Attendees

-Get list of all attendees who have checked in to an event.
+Get list of all participants who have checked in to an event (EventParticipant records where `checkedInAt IS NOT NULL`).

 **Endpoint:** `GET /v2/events/:id/attendees`